Which place is cheaper, Cologne or Nuremberg?

 Nuremberg usually gets less rain in October than Cologne.
 Nuremberg gets 45 mm (1.8 in) of rain, while Cologne receives 54 mm (2.1 in) of rain this time of the year.

 The weather in Cologne can be very cold.
 Nuremberg can be very cold during winter.
 Nuremberg is much colder than Cologne in the winter.
-The temperature in Nuremberg is usually 1°C (34°F) in January, and Cologne stays around 3°C (37°F).
+The daily temperature in Nuremberg averages around 1°C (34°F) in January, and Cologne fluctuates around 3°C (37°F).

 Nuremberg usually receives more sunshine than Cologne during winter.
 Nuremberg gets 47 hours of sunny skies, while Cologne receives 43 hours of full sun in the winter.